OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Warranty

 Even the best brands put sometimes a flawed product on the market, so it is best to buy a product that comes with a warranty.
-Thus, we looked into hiking shoes that are covered against defects that may appear in the manufacturing process.
+Thus, we looked into water shoes that are covered against defects that may appear in the manufacturing process.

 FAQs